 [ NO NO NO ]

 Robin told his mailing list in October that he ‘just wrote and demo-ed’ the two titles listed above.
-RJ said in 2013 that ‘One Way Love’ was intended for singer Peter André.
+Simon Henderson says that in May 2012 he produced an unfinished track of ‘One Way Love’ for Peter Andre.

 Barry Gibb — vocal (‘The Greatest Ears in Town’,